 You must be extra careful while mentioning your basic details like bank account number, email address, PAN (Permanent Account Number) etc. while filing your tax returns.
 Quoting a wrong PAN number, for instance, can lead to rejection of the return by the Income Tax Department.

 Furthermore, your name and date of birth must also match the details on your PAN card.
 Providing a working phone number and email address is important for the tax department too, as they use these details for communicating with the taxpayers.
 Hence, ensure that you provide all such details correctly.
 Your primary bank account is where you’ll get your tax refund.
 When providing your primary bank account details, make sure it is your active bank account which you use most frequently, so you can be notified when you receive the Tax Refund.
 In case you have multiple bank accounts, you should disclose them in your ITR.
+If you provide any incorrect details regarding your bank account then you will face difficulties in income tax refund.
+The Income Tax Department has taken many steps to ensure a verification of bank account details.
+Moreover, the Income Tax Department also allows you to select the bank account in which you want your refunds among the other bank accounts held by you.

 3. Using the wrong ITR form and choosing the wrong assessment year